andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 Ms. WuDunn and Mr. Kristof suggest that the discussion of forced prostitution is often distracted by disagreement about prostitution in general.
-One camp favors the legalization and regulation of prostitution among consenting adults, so that all parties may benefit from legal protections.
-Another arguement is that prostitution is inherently wrong, and legalization and regulation policies do not actually diminish a parallel, illegal buisiness.
+One camp favors the legalization and regulation of commercial sex among consenting adults, so that all parties may benefit from legal protections.
+Another argument is that commercial sex is inherently wrong, and legalization and regulation policies do not actually diminish a parallel, illegal business.
 Ms. WuDunn and Mr. Kristof stress that the debate surrounding prostitution impedes action against forced prostitution.
-The authors also share that while they originally thought that legalizing and regulating prostitution would be helpful, they have come to believe that legalized prostitution does not reduce the numbers of child prostitutes or forced prostitutes.
+The authors also share that while they originally thought that the legalization approach would be helpful, they have come to believe that legalized prostitution does not reduce the numbers of child prostitutes or forced prostitutes.

 To further complicate the discussion around forced prostitution, is the reality that the difference between willing prostitution and forced prostitution is not